History of the Jews in Mongolia: History

-Before 1920, most Jews that arrived in Mongolia were of Russian background, and had fled the chaos of the Russian Civil War.
+Before 1920, most Jews who arrived in Mongolia were of Russian background and had fled the chaos of the Russian Civil War.

 In June 1921, this community was massacred under orders from White Russian warlord Roman von Ungern-Sternberg, who instructed his forces to kill "all Jews, Bolsheviks and Chinese soldiers."
-The killings were carried out by a Captain Feodoroff.
+The killings were carried out by Captain Feodoroff.
 One known survivor, Israel-Eli (Alexander) Zanzer, had assimilated into Mongolian society and held a noble title before eventually fleeing to Poland, where he was murdered during the Holocaust.

 Despite the massacre, Jewish migration resumed a few years later, primarily from Russia.

 In 1925–6, a Russian-Jewish journalist came across a community of 50 newly settled families in a remote region of Outer Mongolia approximately 200 mi from the Manchurian border.
 In 1926, Ulaanbaatar had a population of 600 Russian Jews who had attempted to leave Outer Mongolia, which was a Soviet satellite state at the time.

 During World War II, Soviet authorities relocated thousands of Lithuanian Jews to Soviet Mongolia and Eastern Siberia.
 The Jewish community in Mongolia faded during the Communist era.